 Restaurateurs excel at developing creative ideas for a business, serving delicious food, and creating fantastic guest experiences.
 And now, increasingly, a critical component of that guest experience is digital.
 Your website is the new front door of your business.

 As your restaurant perfects your digital ordering and takeout and delivery offerings, it’s more important than ever that your restaurant website is well-optimized, making it easy for guests to discover your restaurant online and find exactly what they’re looking for.
 Your website is the foundation of your restaurant marketing strategy.

 Restaurant owners now have a unique opportunity to tailor their guests’ experiences, both online and in-person, to build loyalty and turn casual guests into consistent regulars.
 With 89% of diners researching restaurants online before visiting in-person, your website is the platform for your guests' first interaction with your business.

-Whether you're building the site yourself or hiring someone to do it for you, some components of restaurant website design are mandatory in order for the website to be a valuable resource for potential customers.
+Whether you're building the site yourself or hiring someone to do it for you, the most important aspect of creating an effective restaurant website design is that it efficiently conveys critical information while also enticing new customers.

 Restaurant Website Checklist